dqveha/luigi-luau-shop/README.md

     All fields should be filled out, including rating.

-Flash Messages

-    The project should include flash success and error messages for creating products and reviews.

 Overall Styling

 You'll be demoing this site to the CEO of Mario's Specialty Foods, so it should look presentable. -->